ksnkh/decision-trees-coursework/README.md

-# desision-trees
+# decision-trees
-my coursework for 2 semester
+my coursework for 2nd semester

 predicting credit risks and assigning a binary credit score